Corona virus: Information to visitors at IFE

 At IFE, we do everything we can to contribute to the national and international effort to stop the virus.
 We have implemented several measures in line with national authorities’ recommendations to limit the spread of the virus.
 This includes:

 - Good good hand hygiene and coughing habits to reduce infection.

 - Wash hands regularly and often, use available hand disinfectants.

-- Advise to avoid hand greeting and keep a good distance between yourself and others during all work.
+- Avoid hand greeting and keep a good distance between yourself and others during all work.

 - At IFE we maintain 2 meter distance between people.

-- Stay at home if you get symptoms or are ill.
+- Stay at home if you have symptoms of cold or flu, or if you are ill.